tmtsoftware/esw/esw-shell/README.md

 The CSW services need to be running before starting the components.
 This is done by starting the `csw-services.sh` script, which is installed as part of the csw build.
-If you are not building csw from the sources, you can get the script as follows:
+If you are not building csw from the sources, you can run `csw-services` as follows:

-- Download csw-apps zip from https://github.com/tmtsoftware/csw/releases.
-- Unzip the downloaded zip.
-- Go to the bin directory where you will find `csw-services.sh` script.
+- Install `coursier` using steps described [here](https://tmtsoftware.github.io/csw/apps/csinstallation.html) and add TMT channel.
+- Run `cs install csw-services:<CSW version | SHA>`.
+This will create an executable file named `csw-services` in the default installation directory.
-- Run `./csw_services.sh --help` to get more information.
+- Run `csw-services --help` to get more information.
-- Run `./csw_services.sh start` to start the location service and config server.
+- Run `csw-services start -c` to start the location service and config server.

 ## Running the esw-shell using sbt